tswow/tswow-wiki-0.13/_introduction/13-live-scripting.md

 ## Our first Live Script

-Live Scripts are stored in the `scripts` subdirectory of a module.
-There should always be a file named inside `modulename_scripts.ts`.
+Live Scripts are stored in the `livescripts` subdirectory of a module.
+If you do not have a livescripts directory, run the command `module add-feature mymodule --livescripts` to create it.
+There should always be a file named inside `mymodule-scripts.ts`.
 Inside of this file, we always have the following function:

 ```ts
 export function Main(events: TSEventHandlers) {